Jurassic Coast 100 / 50

 Transport will be available from Exmouth to take you to the start of the Jurassic Coast 100 challenge in Weymouth.
 This will allow you to finish at your car, rather than having to collect it afterwards.
-This can be booked below, please select either WALK or RUN.
+This can be booked below.

 Transport is also available to the start of the 50 km and 100 mile challenges.

 100 miles – Walk or Run the entire length of the Jurassic Coast from Poole to Exmouth – 36 hour time limit (£99)–6 UTMB Points